uswds/uswds/.github/PULL_REQUEST_TEMPLATE.md

 Please keep in mind:
 - This pull request (PR) template exists to expedite integration.
-The USWDS Core team reviews and approves every PR before merging it into the public code base, so the better we understand why this PR was created, how the solution was achieved, and how we can test, the sooner we can merge this change.
-The point here is: details are helpful!
+The USWDS Core team reviews and approves every PR before merging it into the public code base, so the better we understand the problem and solution, the sooner we can merge this change.
+The point here is: clear details are helpful!
+- You can see examples of successful PRs that meet our criteria by...
 - You can erase any part of this template not applicable to your pull request (including these instructions!).

-- If you get stuck, you can find more information about contributing in contributing.md or you can reach out to us at uswds@gsa.gov.
+If you get stuck, you can find more information about contributing in contributing.md or you can reach out to us directly at uswds@gsa.gov.
  -->

 <!---